New African Penguin Juveniles!

 As for what’s next for this duo?

 “Our amazing veterinary and animal care staff at the National Aviary have been instrumental in ensuring the fantastic growth and development we continue to witness with the sibling pair,” says Kurt Hundgen, Senior Director of Animal Care and Conservation Programs.
-“Once the juvenile penguins can feed on their own without the help of their parents, they will be ready to join the colony in Penguin Point.
-We remain optimistic that that this will happen in late April around World Penguin Day (April 25).
-During their transition into the habitat, we will also announce their names!

 In 2022, the National Aviary announced the hatching of Pierogi, an exciting new addition to the Penguin Point African Penguin colony.
-Just a little over a year later, we are thrilled to share that Pierogi’s biological parents, Patrick and her mate, Owen, have hatched two additional African Penguin chicks!
-Pierogi and his new siblings mark an additional spark of hope for a species that is increasingly experiencing population declines in the wild.
+Just a little over a year later, we are thrilled to share that Pierogi’s biological parents, Patrick and her mate, Owen, hatched two additional African Penguin chicks!
+Pierogi and his siblings mark an additional spark of hope for a species that is increasingly experiencing population declines in the wild.

 One chick during a weigh-in